mongodb/specifications/source/retryable-writes/tests/README.rst

 Some tests depend on a server fail point, ``failCommand``, which allows the client to force the server to return an error.
-Unlike ``onPrimaryTransactionalWrite``, ``failCommand`` does not allow the client to control whether the server will commit the operation.
+Unlike ``onPrimaryTransactionalWrite``, ``failCommand`` does not allow the client to directly control whether the server will commit the operation (execution of the write depends entirely on whether the ``errorCode`` option is specified).
 See:
 `failCommand <../../transactions/tests#failcommand>`_ in the Transactions spec test suite for more information.